Quantum density estimation with density matrices: Application to quantum anomaly detection: Quantum-classical density matrix density estimation (Q-DEMDE)

-We propose a hybrid classical-quantum model for anomaly detection based on the DMKDE algorithm \cite{Gonzalez2021LearningFeatures} and the novel adaptive Fourier features technique.
-Fig. \ref{fig:QADDensityMethod} shows the main steps of the method: (i) quantum feature map, (ii) training phase, (iii) density estimation of new samples, and (iv) threshold selection and classification.
-The steps (i), (ii), and (iv) are calculated in a classical computer, while the step (iii) is computed in a real quantum computer and a quantum simulator.
-These steps are explained in more detail below.
+We propose a quantum-classical density matrix-based density estimation model called Q-DEMDE based on a novel quantum implementation of the DMKDE algorithm \cite{gonzalez2022learning}, see Sect. \ref{QDE: preliminaries DMKDE}, and the novel quantum random and quantum adaptive Fourier features.
+Fig. \ref{fig:QDE DensityMethod} shows the main steps of the Q-DEMDE method: (i) quantum feature map, (ii) training phase, and (iii) density estimation of new samples.
+Steps (i) and (ii) are calculated on a classical computer, while step (iii) is computed on a quantum computer.
+These steps are described in more detail below.

-\begin{enumerate} [label=(\roman*)] \item Quantum feature map: Given a dataset to classify, split it into three partitions: train, validation, and test, in such a way that each of them is composed of both ``normal" and ``outlier" data.
-Then apply a quantum feature map $x_i \rightarrow \ket{\psi_i}$ to all of these partitions; the selected embedding from data to quantum states can be based on the proposed adaptive Fourier features, see Sect \ref{QAD:Adp Fourier features}, or on random Fourier features \cite{Rahimi2009RandomMachines, Gonzalez2021ClassificationMeasurements}.